Annex B: High Line Speed Inspection System (HLIS) - Beef

 Excessive line speed

-If on any test the line speed is found to exceed the currently allowed rate as per Table 4.1A and Table 4.1B an immediate line speed reduction to the allowed rate is required.
+If on any test the line speed is found to exceed the currently allowed rate as per standards presented in section 4.1.1, an immediate line speed reduction to the allowed rate is required.
 After any line speed reduction, the line speed shall be rechecked after 15 minutes.
 If the line speed is above the currently allowed rate after the retest the VIC or delegate must be notified and a 10% reduction from the current maximum allowed line speed will apply.

 |Sample Code||AQL||Normal Frequency||Tightened Frequency||Reduced Frequency|